 2014 & 2015 Gold Medal Finalist

-In May of 2014 and 2015, the American Academy for Parks and Recreation Administration, in partnership with the National Recreation and Park Association, announced Eau Claire Parks, Recreation and Forestry Department as a finalist in class IV (consisting of populations between 30,001 and 75,000) for the National Gold Medal Award for Excellence in Park and Recreation Management.
+In May of 2014 and 2015, the American Academy for Parks and Recreation Administration, in partnership with the National Recreation and Park Association, announced Eau Claire Parks and Recreation as a finalist in class IV (consisting of populations between 30,001 and 75,000) for the National Gold Medal Award for Excellence in Park and Recreation Management.

 The Gold Medal Award was founded in 1965, and honors communities across the United States that demonstrate excellence in parks and recreation through long-range planning, resource management, volunteerism, environmental stewardship, program development, professional development and agency recognition.
 Award applicants are separated into seven classes, with five classes based on population, one class for armed forces recreation communities and the State Park System class awarded on odd-numbered years.
 Each agency is judged on its ability to address the needs of those it serves through the collective energies of citizens, staff and elected officials.

 The National Gold Medal is the highest recognizable honor in the industry.